MyTDT-Mysoft/FreebasicNDS/Compatibility.md

 - **\_\_FB_GFX_NO_OLD_HEADER\_\_**  (DEFAULT)
  Disables handling buffers with old/QB style (4 bytes headers)
 - **\_\_FB_GFX_NO_GL_RENDER\_\_**  (DEFAULT)
- Disables the GL(like) hardware accelerated, note that as of now the screenres opengl flag is not doing anything, but this speed ups rendering specially for 16bpp when drawing directly to the screen, drawing to the buffers is the regular soft render, but note that the DS only have 512kb of memory for textures, so if more than that is used freebasic will delete the least used one's to upload the new one's (that only affect VRAM, the image buffer holding them are unnafected), and theres a WIP to use "compressed textures" (which requires about half the memory of 8bpp and quarter of the memory of 16bpp, however the conversion of an image block, to that format is permanent.
+ Disables the GL(like) hardware accelerated, note that as of now the screenres opengl flag is not doing anything, but this speed ups rendering specially for 16bpp when drawing directly to the screen, drawing to the buffers is the regular soft render, but note that the DS only have 512kb of memory for textures, so if more than that is used freebasic will delete the least used one's to upload the new one's (that only affect VRAM, the image buffer holding them are unnafected), and theres a WIP to use "compressed textures" (which requires about half the memory of 8bpp and quarter of the memory of 16bpp) however the conversion of an image block, to that format is SLOW (on the DS) and so a permanent action.
+No more changes can be done directly over a buffer with compressed format (so ideally for such case a external tool would be used and the resulting buffers added as a file (or perahps a custom .bmp format)
 - **\_\_FB_GFX_SMOOTHSCREEN\_\_**
  Uses a temporal smooth filtering, useful for higher resolutions like 512x192 that would be a perfect linear scaled 256x192, happens automatically every frame, so as long no library disables interrupts for too long (pretty bad), then it will work very nicely, however most emulators dont do VSYNC (or have frameskips), which will affect this, works great on real hardware :)
 - **\_\_FB_CALLBACKS\_\_**